MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control.md

 ---
-title: How to use governance actions in Cloud App Security
+title: How to use governance actions in Defender for Cloud Apps
-description: This article provides information about the governance actions you can take in Cloud App Security to control your organization's cloud app use. ms.date: 12/10/2018 ms.topic: how-to
+description: This article provides information about the governance actions you can take in Defender for Cloud Apps to control your organization's cloud app use. ms.date: 12/10/2018 ms.topic: how-to
 ---